-In this article, we want to talk about the top EDI messages commonly used by trading partners in the supply chain management.
-We will explain in a clear and easy matter the purpose of the EDI messages and their benefits.
+In this article, we want to talk about the top EDI messages commonly used by trading partners in supply chain management.
+We will explain the purpose of the EDI messages and their benefits.

 What is EDI?

 The acronym of EDI is Electronic Data Interchange.
 The main objective of EDI is to replace the exchange of paper-based business documents.

 EDI is the exchange of structured business documents used in B2B.
 The implementation of EDI is almost limitless.
 EDI is present in every commercial activity:

 – supply chain management

 Electronic data interchange (EDI) is helping businesses to automate specific business processes, as well as to cover an entire cycle of logistics.

 In short terms, an EDI is a flow where one business partner can create digital and electronic “business documents”, compliant to a specific standard (i.e. X12, EDIFACT, Tradacom, RosettaNet,) and transfer to the second party in a secured telecommunication channel.

 Useful: eBook: EDI – Key Information You Need to Know